aravind9154/100hires-growth-marketing-task/README.md

 #### youtube_transcript_fetcher.py

-A utility script that demonstrates how YouTube transcripts can be collected programmatically for future research and content analysis.
+A supporting utility script that demonstrates how YouTube transcripts can be collected programmatically for future research, content analysis, and workflow automation.

 ## Research Materials Collected